konnov/bymc/bymc/README.txt

 manager called opam.
 As soon as opam is in place, you can install the packages as follows:

-$ opam install batteries ounit ocamlgraph sexplib menhir lazy-trie
+$ opam install batteries ounit ocamlgraph sexplib menhir lazy-trie mpi

-If you want to compile mathsat's library, you have to also install:

-$ opam install ctypes ctypes-foreign

 (Do not forget to include the line
 'source ~/ocamlbrew/ocaml-4.00.1/etc/ocamlbrew.bashrc'
 in your ~/.bashrc or ~/.zshrc before doing that)

+If you want to compile mathsat's library, you have to also install:

+$ opam install ctypes ctypes-foreign

 6. INSTALLING PYCUDD (DEPRECATED)